Northeast and Yilan Coast National Scenic Area: Location

 The Scenic Area ranges from Nanya Borough, Ruifang District, New Taipei in the north to North Porth of Toucheng Township, Yilan County, and covers Ruifang and Gongliao District of New Taipei and Toucheng Township of Yilan.

 History

-In December 1979, the "Report for Northeast Coast Special Scenic Area Planning" by the Tourism Bureau, Department of Transportation of the ROC (Taiwan) was commended to National Chengchi University and was ratified by Executive Yuan in February 1982.
+In December 1979, the "Report for Northeast Coast Special Scenic Area Planning" by the Tourism Bureau, Ministry of Transportation and Communications of Taiwan was commended to National Chengchi University and was ratified by Executive Yuan in February 1982.

 The Scenic Area was founded on 1 June 1984 and promoted to a National Scenic Area on 1 July 1995.

-Administration
+Headquarters

-The duties of the Northeast Coast National Scenic Area Administration include maintenance and patrol of the area.
+The duties of the Northeast and Yilan Coast National Scenic Area Headquarters include maintenance and patrol of the area.
 They also provide information and services, such as online applications for: